 Table of Contents:

-Assess your household budget and be realistic
+Assess your household budget and be realistic about how much vacation you can afford

 Travel blogging experts Jennifer and Mark Campbell of Just Chasing Rabbits admit, “It’s a tricky question and it really depends on each person’s individual situation.
 For someone in extreme debt, any extra expense is probably not a good idea.
 For those with minimal debt, just stick to a budget and make reasonable choices, and going on vacation should be fine.”